 To prevent noise picked up by the cable causing spurious resets, a small RC filter should be placed on nTRST close to the connector.
 Values of 10 Ω and 10 nF are recommended.

 It may be necessary to have some devices directly connected to their own connectors for debug purposes during development or programming.
 Adding the option to link these connectors into a single chain for manufacturing test maybe beneficial and reduce both BOM (Bill of Materials) and handling costs during production.
 XJTAG’s XJLink2 controller can connect to up to four JTAG connectors on a board.

 When specifying the signal positions on the JTAG connector it is important to consider possible crosstalk/interference issues.
 Interleaving active signals with ground connections will minimize these effects.
 If the number of pins available on the connector makes this impractical then prioritise placing TCK next to ground.
-If this is not possible then use a signal which is unlikely to change during JTAG scans such as reset, nTRST.

 It is very important to have a strong ground connection between the JTAG controller and the board under test.
 If there are any spare pins on the JTAG connector to the board then adding extra ground signals will be beneficial.
 The XJLink2 has fixed ground connections on pins 10 and 20 so connecting these will improve signal integrity.

 In the case of boards with multiple JTAG chains, it is important that each TAP has at least one ground wire running down the cable with its signals.
 Because an XJLink2 only has two fixed / hard grounds, a Splitter / Signal Integrity Board or an equivalent should be used for circuits with more than two TAPs so that ground connections can be distributed accordingly.